-Most of the land in Serbia was owned by smallholders, and over the course of the 19th century, the focus of their activities shifted from animal husbandry to agriculture.
-Pigs were the main source of cash income for the rural population (Palairet 1997, 94).
-The crop yields per hectare were among the lowest in Europe (Sundhaussen 1989, 235, 261; Sundhaussen 2007, 177), and the peasant economy was still overwhelmingly oriented towards subsistence (Gruber 2004, 181f.).
-The people who lived in these eight villages were almost all of Serbian nationality, and were members of the Orthodox Church.
+Most of the land in Serbia was owned by smallholders, and over the course of the nineteenth century, the focus of their activities shifted from animal husbandry to agriculture.
+Pigs were the main source of cash income for the rural population.
+The crop yields per hectare were among the lowest in Europe, and the peasant economy was still overwhelmingly oriented toward subsistence.
+The people who lived in these eight villages were almost all of Serbian nationality and were members of the Orthodox Church.

-Comparing Albania from 1918 with Poland-Lithuania of the 18th century may raise some questions.
-Sklar has noted that marriage behavior among the populations of the Czech, Baltic, and Polish regions differed from that of the people living in the Balkan countries during the demographic transition (Sklar 1974), which makes it particularly interesting to compare these two regions.
-In addition, to test the applicability of Ruggles' model, we needed populations among whom a considerable proportion were living in joint-family constellations, and both of our datasets fulfil this requirement.
+Comparing Albania from 1918 with Poland-Lithuania of the eighteenth century may raise some questions.
+Sklar has noted that marriage behavior among the populations of the Czech, Baltic, and Polish regions differed from that of the people living in the Balkan countries during the demographic transition, which makes it particularly interesting to compare these two regions.
+In addition, to test the applicability of Ruggles' model, populations are needed among whom a considerable proportion were living in joint-family constellations, and both of these data sets fulfill this requirement.
 The Albanian population census of 1918 and the Polish-Lithuanian database are the only existing databases of historical census microdata in Eastern and Southeastern Europe that are large enough to allow for an investigation of demographic conditions and household compositions for several regions within a country.

-Even though our Eastern and Southeastern European data span long periods of time, from a demographic perspective, these are pre-transitional populations.
-In the majority of historical Polish territories, the demographic transition did not start before the end of the 19th century, and the Belarussian population exhibited the highest fertility levels in Eastern Europe well into 1920s (Fogelson 1938).
+Even though these Eastern and Southeastern European data span long periods of time, from a demographic perspective, these are pretransitional populations.
+In the majority of historical Polish territories, the demographic transition did not start before the end of the nineteenth century, and the Belarussian population exhibited the highest fertility levels in Eastern Europe well into 1920s.
 Albania was the last country in Europe to enter the demographic transition (i.e., after the Second World War).